 - Dr John Blythe at CybSafe, Simulated phishing and employee cybersecurity behaviour (SPEC)

-- Professor Tom Buchanan at the University of Westminster, Why do people spread disinformation on social media?
+- Professor Tom Buchanan at University of Westminster, Why do people spread disinformation on social media?

-- Dr Oliver Buckley at the at University of East Anglia, Collecting and Leveraging Identity Cues with Keystroke Analysis (CLICKA)
+- Dr Oliver Buckley at University of East Anglia, Collecting and Leveraging Identity Cues with Keystroke Analysis (CLICKA)